Looking to e-file Form 1099-DIV?

 When is the deadline to submit paper form 1099-DIV to the IRS?

-The for financial institutions, banks, and other entities to submit Form 1099-DIV to the IRS is typically January 31st of the year following the tax year in which the dividends were paid.
-If January 31st falls on a weekend or legal holiday, the deadline may be extended to the next business day.
+The deadline for financial institutions, banks, and other entities to submit Form 1099-DIV to the IRS is Friday, January 31st, 2025.
+If the deadline falls on a weekend or legal holiday, the deadline may be extended to the next business day.

 When is the deadline to e-file form 1099-DIV to the IRS?

-For those choosing to e-file Form 1099-DIV, the is generally extended.
-The deadline for e-filing Form 1099-DIV with the IRS is March 31st of the year following the tax year in which the dividends were paid. can offer a more streamlined process, and the extended deadline provides additional time for those responsible for filing the form
+For those choosing to e-file Form 1099-DIV, the deadline is generally extended.
+The deadline for e-filing Form 1099-DIV with the IRS is Monday, March 31st, 2025.
+E-filing can offer a more streamlined process, and the extended deadline provides additional time for those responsible for filing the form

 Are there state requirements for Form 1099‑DIV?